chuminhtam99/ticketerra-public-version/README.md

 - Applied real-time communication protocol like SocketWeb for real‐time seat availability tracking.
 - Restricted requests to database server by integrating Redis for caching, creating idempotency keys for idempotent process, using Rate Limiter for DDoS defense.
 - Used RabbitMQ for asynchronous communication and reliable message delivery, configuring to use dead letter queue for monitoring.
+- Made a crawler to crawl data from original websites, run each day, and save to database.
 - Deployed at : https://656e-171-241-16-230.ngrok-free.app/
 - NOTE: if the website did not show any tickets in your devices, please enable the server first in : https://9915-171-241-16-230.ngrok-free.app/v1/events/recommend
 - Time deployed: 27/05/2026